 Torrenting, to be clear, is just a special way of downloading files (think of large digital files that otherwise aren’t easy to get).
 And torrenting isn’t illegal.

-Still, a lot internet users simply like to get software, games, movies, and shows for free.
-And they want to know the best way to torrent.
+Still, most internet users simply like to get software, games, movies, and shows without paying for it.
+And they want to find out the best way to torrent.
 Since most of these things are copyright protected, downloading them is illegal.
 To swim in those waters is risky.

 To make sure you don’t get sued or arrested it’s a good idea to protect yourself when you download by torrenting.

 That’s where using a VPN a Virtual Private Network comes in.
-There are several VPNs on the market but not all of them are good choices for torrenting.
-Make sure you get a VPN that allows torrenting and offers high speeds.
+There are so many VPNs out there but not all of them are good choices for torrenting.
+It is important you get a VPN that allows torrenting and offers high speeds.

 Also, it shouldn’t keep any logs so your activity cannot be monitor and it should be based outside of 14-Eyes jurisdiction more highly.